-In brief, looking into the person and into the job from multiple angles and with logical anticipation can greatly reduce the risk that someone will not be able to develop into a role, and accelerate the process of a person doing so.
+In brief, looking into the person and into the job from multiple angles can greatly reduce the risk that someone will not be able to develop into a role, and accelerate the process of a person doing so.
 This approach can also provide greater insight into why people do what they do, and thus better equip them to learn strategies to change their behavior, as well as leverage that energy.